Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 ⮚	**Proton density**: The density of protons in the solar wind.

 ●	The proton density of the solar wind is usually measured in protons per cubic centimeter (p/cc).
-●	The proton density of the solar wind can vary from about 1 p/cc to about 100 p/cc.
 ●	The proton density is influenced by the Sun's magnetic field, the solar activity, and the distance from the Sun.
 ●	CMEs can cause the proton density of the solar wind to increase significantly.
+●	The proton density in the solar wind typically falls between 1 and 10 protons per cubic centimeter.
+This information is referenced from the University of Maryland's Space Weather Prediction Center.

 ⮚	**Proton temperature**: The temperature of the solar wind protons.

 ●	The proton temperature of the solar wind is usually measured in Kelvin (K).
-●	The proton temperature of the solar wind can vary from about 1 million K to about 10 million K.
 ●	The proton temperature is influenced by the Sun's magnetic field, the solar activity, and the distance from the Sun.
 ●	CMEs can cause the proton temperature of the solar wind to increase significantly.
+●	The temperature of solar wind protons can vary quite a bit, but it's typically between 10,000 and 2,000,000 degrees Kelvin according to NASA's studies on solar wind.

 ⮚	**Flow pressure**: The dynamic pressure of the solar wind.

 ●	The flow pressure of the solar wind is usually measured in nanopascals (nPa).
-●	The flow pressure of the solar wind can vary from about 1 nPa to about 100 nPa.
 ●	The flow pressure is influenced by the density and speed of the solar wind.
 ●	CMEs can cause the flow pressure of the solar wind to increase significantly.
+●	The dynamic pressure of the solar wind can be in the range of 1 to 10 nPa.
+This can be referenced from a paper by Richardson and Cane in the Journal of Geophysical Research.

 ⮚	**Electric field**:
 The solar wind's electric field is a critical parameter in understanding space weather and geomagnetic activities.
 It arises due to the motion of the charged particles in the solar wind across the Interplanetary Magnetic Field (IMF).
 This motion of charged particles creates an electric field, which is perpendicular to both the solar wind velocity and the IMF direction.
 Visualize the solar wind velocity vector (V) and the IMF vector (B) within this 3D space.
 The electric field vector (E) will be perpendicular to both V and B. In reality, these vectors may not align perfectly with the axes of the GSM system, but it's important to understand that E, V, and B are mutually perpendicular in the frame of the solar wind.

 ●	The electric field in the solar wind is usually measured in volts per meter (V/m).
-●	The electric field in the solar wind can vary from about 0.1 V/m to about 1000 V/m.
 ●	The electric field is influenced by the solar wind speed and the IMF.
 ●	CMEs can cause the electric field in the solar wind to increase significantly.
+●	This could range quite broadly depending on solar wind speed and IMF, typically between 0 and 10 mV/m according to space weather prediction models.

 ![Figure_10](./images_GIC/Figure_10.png)
 *Figure_10*